lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 2- By Downloading and installing the [Aurura Store](https://f-droid.org/packages/com.aurora.store/) then uninstalling it once it's longer needed.

-3- Using an alternative store or a mirror site such as F-Droid, ApkMirror, Uptodown, or APKPure.
+3- By using an alternative store or a mirror site such as F-Droid, ApkMirror, Uptodown, or APKPure.

 Optional: If you want to make it harder to install any apps, you can disable the package installer: